-The customer experience outlook for 2020 shouldn’t come as a surprise to anyone: multiple communication channels, integrated and seamless customer experience, social media as customer care and around-the-clock agent availability.
+The customer experience outlook for the new year shouldn’t come as a surprise to anyone: multiple communication channels, integrated and seamless customer experience, social media as customer care and around-the-clock agent availability.
 Customer care simply needs to match the customer lifestyle in order to provide outstanding experiences and to achieve customer loyalty.
 It sounds simple, right?

 Customer Experience Becomes a Differentiator